“Knowledge is of no value unless you put it into practice”

 Books to build a better world

 There have been thousands of books written that have inspired, motivated and jolted people into some sort of positive political, social or cultural action as a means of trying to develop a future based on equality, well being, and sound ecology.
 As we are exiting the infinite growth paradigm, and the end of our current monetary system, we feel that there is a need to look at a diverse range of methods and practices in order to move towards the world we would all like to see.
-For the purpose of easy reference we have listed the books in categories, we hope that reading some of these books will inspire you as they have done with us.
+Permaculture is one of the things we feel is really important.
+Check out these great books to find out more.

 A Practical Guide to Small-Scale, Integrative Farming and Gardening, by Sepp Holzer

 Description: How to set up a permaculture system, trials of fruit cropping, terrace and pond construction, edible mushroom cultivation

 The One-Straw Revolution: An Introduction to Natural Farming, by Masanobu Fukuoka

 Description: no ploughing, weeding, fertilizers, external compost, pruning or chemicals, This minimalist approach reduces labour time to a fifth of conventional agricultural practices.